-- Turn off the feature of Offer to save passwords.
+- Turn off the feature of the offer to save passwords.

-This will not save any of your username and password for any account you open in Edge browser.
+This does not save any of your username and password for any account you open in the Edge browser.

-I hope you will get a solution for your required browser as I have described the ways for all popular and most used browsers.
-If I missed any browser which you are using, then let me know, I’ll assist you to resolve your issue for your particular browser.
+I hope you get a solution for your desired browser, as I have described the ways for all popular and most used browsers.
+If I have missed any browser you are using, please let me know and I will help you solve your problem for your particular browser.
 Thank you.